Feed raises $17.4 million for its Soylent-like food products

 A few months ago, I bought a bottle of Feed powder to give it a try — I wasn’t particularly convinced.
 But it sounds like many people like it — the company has sold 1 million kilograms of powder, which represents over 6.5 million bottles in total.
 In 2018, Feed plans to generate $11.6 million in revenue.

 Feed doesn’t think you should replace all your meals with a Feed product.
 But if you’re in a rush or you want to lose some weight, you could swap your lunch for a Feed product every now and then.
-Feed competes with another French startup selling meal replacement products, So Shape.
+Feed competes with Huel, Jimmy Joy and another French startup selling meal replacement products, So Shape (only tangentially as So Shape is focused on losing weight).

 Beyond the product itself, Feed is the perfect example of a strong online brand.
 The company has built an online community with hundreds of thousands of followers.
 There are dozens of videos of people testing Feed on YouTube.
 And the company knows how to target online customers using the right channel.

-Note: Update: I added more competitors and more details about So Shape.